jcchurch/APSUWebCamp/Slides/Day01-Introductions.md

 - Your ISP is your Internet Service Provider.
 - A **server** houses files and also has an IP address somewhere else in the world.
 Often, it will have a domain name, such as "google.com".

+## How does the web work?

+There are millions of computers on the Internet.

+- How do they talk to each other?
+- How do they find each other?

 ## So how does the Web work?

-It's pretty simple to explain.
-Simple is good!
 If you are on the internet, you are connected to an Internet Service Provider.

 1. You type a website address or click a link.
 (Links contain addresses.)
 2. This tells the Internet Service Provider to go find the **server** for your address.